San Jose Child Custody Lawyer

 In a divorce, legal separation, or a parentage / paternity action, child custody is one of the most disputed issues.
 Parents who have decided to split up, often find it difficult to agree on who should have custody over their children and what type of visitation schedule works for both parties and is in the best interest of the children.

-At Magdalena Law Group, our San Jose child custody attorneys recognize the harm and trauma that drawn-out custody battles can have on parents and children.
-You owe it to your children to settle your dispute in a dignified and respectful manner.
+At Magdalena Law Group, our San Jose custody attorneys recognize the harm and trauma that drawn-out custody battles can have on parents and children.
+You owe it to your children to resolve your disputes in a dignified and respectful manner.

 If you and your spouse are not able to work out an agreement, then a judge will decide for you.
 Neither the mother or the father is presumed to be the better caretaker - the judge will make an objective decision based on the child's best interests.

 - Ability of each parent to care for the child